CENTRAL STATE HISTORICAL ARCHIVES IN LVIV

 Houses Holocaust era personal papers of the Jewish community found in Rohatyn by the Director of the Internat (boarding school for children), Mr. Yaremkiv.
 Mr. Yaremkiv had collected and saved these hundreds if not thousands of scraps found during the recent renovation of the school buildings.
 These buildings have historic significance for many of our families because they were located in the Rohatyn Jewish ghetto under the Nazi occupation; one of these buildings housed the Judenrat.
 Marla Osborn negotiated the preservation of these papers by obtaining an agreement with the director to donate them to the Arie-Hesed Foundation.

-ROHATYN RECORDS AT THE STEFANYK LIBRARY IN LVIV.
+THE STEFANYK LIBRARY IN LVIV.

-This needs to be investigated.
+This needs to be investigated for Rohatyn records.

 TOWN RECORDS AT OSSOLINEUM